Bosnian and Herzegovinan art: Art in the Austro-Hungarian period

 After Bosnia became part of Austro-Hungarian, the region's art scene witnessed an intensification of activity as cities modernized and changed in structure.
-Architecture was dominated by eclectic pseudo styles like classicism, neo-renaissance, neo-baroque, and even neo-Romanesque as well as neo-gothic.
+Architecture was dominated by eclectic pseudo styles like classicism, Neo-Renaissance, neo-baroque, and even Neo-Romanesque as well as neo-Gothic.
 A unique pseudo style is the“oriental eclectic” style (also referred to "Pseudo-Moorish style"), based on Moorish architecture found in Southern Spain and Egypt.
 The style contrasted markedly with the urban ambient of Bosnian cities at the time, as can be seen in Sarajevo (National Library and City Hall), Mostar Gymnasium and Travnik (Retirement Home).

-The first Bosnian artists were educated in large European academies in Vienna, München, Prag, Krakow, Budapest and Paris, thanks to scholarships of cultural societies like Prosvjeta and Napredak.
-Artists like Atanasije Popović, Lazar Drljača, Gabrijel Jurkić, Branko Radulović, Petar Šain etc., are influenced by academism with slight touches of impressionism, art nouveau, and pointillism.
+The first Bosnian artists were educated in large European academies in Vienna, Munic, Prague, Kraków, Budapest and Paris, thanks to scholarships of cultural societies like Prosvjeta and Napredak.
+Artists like Atanasije Popović, Lazar Drljača, Gabrijel Jurkić, Branko Radulović, Petar Šain etc., are influenced by academism with slight touches of Impressionism, Art Nouveau, and pointillism.
 After the Great Exhibition of Bosnian Artists in 1917, the native born artists have prevailed.
 Modern styles that entered B&H were expressionism and Cézannes-ism.